 What not to do when a customer asks to speak to a supervisor

 - When a customer asks to speak to a supervisor, don’t refuse.
 That’s what is known as “pushing.”
-If a customer is pushed, they will push back.
+If a customer is pressed, they will push back.
 Meaning they will be more difficult.

-- Don’t simply say, “Ok.
+- Don’t only say, “Ok.
 Hold while I transfer you.”
 You don’t want to sound dismissive or flippant.
 Besides, you are a customer service professional.
-You are paid for your expertise, diplomacy and knowledge.
-You know, I know and your supervisor knows that you have all the skill you need to help any customer that shows up on your phone.
+You are paid for your expertise, diplomacy, and knowledge.
+You know, I know, and your supervisor knows that you have all the skill you need to help any customer that shows up on your phone.
 So, make a good effort to try to help the customer.

 What to Say to the Customer Who Asks to Speak to a Supervisor: The “U S A Method”

 Try responding to the customer who asks to speak to your supervisor using the U S A method.

 - Understanding Statement.
 Don’t say anything to the customer who asks for a supervisor without first demonstrating that you fully understand their frustration (or whatever it is they are feeling).
 It is essential that the customer feels you understand the inconvenience or problem they have experienced.
 If they don’t feel you understand what they are feeling, they may become more difficult, and the call will most likely escalate.